Explicit Rephasing Transformation to PDG Parameterization and Simplified Expression of the Dirac CP Phase by Fermion-Specific Invariants: Introduction

+The CP-violating phase appearing in the mixing matrix directly encodes an essence of flavor-dependent CP violation in the Standard Model.
+Observations of the Dirac CP phase in the lepton mixing matrix are ongoing \cite{NOvA:2021nfi, T2K:2021xwb}, and more precise measurements are planned for the future \cite{DUNE:2020jqi, Hyper-KamiokandeProto-:2015xww}.
+Indirect probes of the Majorana phases are also continuing through experiments on the neutrinoless double beta decay \cite{KamLAND-Zen:2022tow}.
+Since the advent of the Jarlskog invariant \cite{Jarlskog:1985ht}, the magnitude of CP violation has been extensively studied using imaginary parts of rephasing invariants \cite{Wu:1985ea, Bernabeu:1986fc, Gronau:1986xb, Branco:1987mj, Bjorken:1987tr, Nieves:1987pp, Botella:1994cs, Kuo:2005pf, Jenkins:2007ip, Branco:2008ai, Chiu:2015ega}.

-To extract the CP phases of the mixing matrix, it is customary, at a conceptual level, to state that one can transform the mixing matrix to the PDG parameterization by a rephasing transformation.
+To extract the CP phase of the mixing matrix, it is customary to state that one can transform the mixing matrix to the PDG parameterization by a rephasing transformation at a conceptual level \cite{Xing:2002sw, Antusch:2005kw, Farzan:2006vj, Hochmuth:2007wq, Ge:2011qn, Marzocca:2013cr, Petcov:2014laa, Dasgupta:2014ula}.
 Despite more than forty years since the original work of Chau and Keung~\cite{Chau:1984fp}, almost no study has explicitly presented such a transformation.

+In contrast, recent studies show that the Dirac CP phase is expressed directly in terms of rephasing invariants involving the determinant of mixing matrix \cite{Yang:2025hex,Yang:2025cya,Yang:2025law,Yang:2025ftl,Yang:2025dhm,Yang:2025vrs}.
+Although the determinant has been historically omitted as an unphysical phase, it implicitly retains global phase information relevant for reconstructing CP phases.
+However, these previous studies of the Dirac phase $\delta$, together with earlier conventional approaches based on the $\sin \d$-type invariants, did not directly elucidate the entire phase structure of the mixing matrix.

-In this work, to fill this long-standing gap, we present an explicit rephasing transformation that maps a general unitary matrix to the PDG standard form.
-All six phases including the Dirac and Majorana phases are systematically derived by matrix elements and the determinant.
-An advantage of expressing CP phases in terms of arguments is the simplicity of formulation.
-In the conventional description based on imaginary parts, multiple contributions inevitably lead to lengthy products of trigonometric functions, which obscure the analytic dependence on the underlying phases.
+Therefore, to fill this long-standing gap, we present an explicit rephasing transformation that maps a general unitary matrix to the PDG standard form.
+Six independent phases, including the Dirac and Majorana phases, are systematically derived from matrix elements and the determinant.
+We further extend this framework to the diagonalization matrices of fermions $U^{\n , e}$, allowing the observable CP phases to be expressed by fermion-specific rephasing invariants of two fermion sectors.